“Visualize your highest self and start showing up as her” – Unknown

 Come up with a powerful reason why

-In order to stay on target with your goals, you create a reason to push on.
+To stay on target with your goals, create a reason to push on.
 Come up with a case so strong that even when your situation changes, for better or worse, your goals are unaffected.
-If your goals are truly important to you, if it’s something that you really want, start by explaining and justifying to yourself why you have to have it.
-This is completely and totally personal to you and your goal.

 Small steps every step of the way

 You can’t make your dreams come true in a day.
-If you aren’t ready to take small measurable steps and be patient you aren’t ready to achieve big goals.
+If you aren’t ready to take small measurable steps and be patient, you aren’t prepared to achieve big goals.
 Those who succeed do so with time and persistent effort.

-Change is inevitable and what is going to help you stick to your goals is the ability to be adaptable to change.
+Change is inevitable, and what is going to help you stick to your goals is the ability to be flexible to change.

-I always find it funny that when you really want to make something happen answers will start to magically appear.
+I always find it funny that when you really want to make something happen, answers will start to appear magically.
 The more you want it, the more you will think outside the box to get it.

-Most people when they fall down they never get back up, they say “oh, I got burned, I’m never going to try that again.”
+Some people, fall down and never get back up, they say “oh, I got burned, I’m never going to try that again.”
+They’re afraid of failure.
 Being uncertain is uncomfortable and stressful.
-Most of us will avoid putting themselves in that kind of situation, it’s in our nature.
+Most of us will avoid putting ourselves in that kind of situation, it’s in our nature.

-Then, eventually, you look back on everything you’ve done and you’re like wow, I never knew I could do that before.
+Then, eventually, you push past the fear and vulnerability, you look back on everything you’ve done, and you’re like wow, I never knew I could do that before.

 Learn to say no

-My new struggle with my better life is learning when and how to say no, “Carly do you want to go out for Margs” the answer is never not yes.
-Even when I know it should be.
+My struggle is learning when and how to say no, “Carly, do you want to go out for Margs” the answer is never not yes.
+Even when I know, it should be.
 I have a weakness for social outings and margaritas.

-Saying no is not easy but, it becomes easier when you start to think of your goals as meaningful.
-You’ll start to realize that saying no to everyone else is really just saying yes to yourself more often.
+Saying no isn’t always easy, but it becomes more comfortable when you start to think of your goals as meaningful.
+You’ll begin to realize that saying no to everyone else is really just saying yes to yourself more often.

 Convince yourself that what your doing is important